Carver County Memorial

 About the memorial

-The center will include a spot to honor soldiers who were killed in action.
+The memorial will also include a panel dedicated to honoring prisoners of war and soldiers who were killed in action.

 Reserve a spot